How to Brew and Enjoy Blooming or Flowering Tea

 Of course tea balls are not sentient, but I find myself transfixed as they expand and show their secrets.
 I just love the way the flowers appear to dance, and the green tea leaves are especially compelling as they unfold themselves from their tight grip.

 Be sure to brew flowering tea in a glass mug or even better, in a glass teapot or heat-safe pitcher to let it really expand.

 Why not enjoy flowering tea as iced tea?
 Wouldn’t a flowering drink be a pleasant addition to a picnic or outdoor meal on a hot summer day?
 To avoid cracking your glass pitcher, brew the tea in something heat-safe the night before, then remove the flower and set it aside overnight.
 Add the cooled liquid to the glass pitcher (i.e. a martini pitcher) when you are ready to serve, then drop the tea flower in, so your company can all appreciate the blooming as well.
 Just don't even think of adding sugar!

 How’s this for earth-friendly recycling?
 Flower tea can be reused!

 The tea ball can be re-brewed twice more within a period of 24 hours, so don’t throw it away after a single brewing.
 The second and third brewings taste much more delicate, but are still worthy of enjoying.

 Things to Remember

-When I brewed this batch, I placed the tea ball into the pot first, which is not the correct way.
+When I brewed the batch of True Love, I placed the tea ball into the pot first, which is not the correct way.
 The pot should really be filled with hot water first, then add the tea ball.
 But I wanted to see what would happen… the only unusual happenstance was that the tea ball bounced around ungracefully before its reveal.